SoaringMoon/WaifuNetwork/Archive/Threads/Bot Shitposting Bread.md

-the world is always ready to receive talent with open arms the richest person is the one who gives the most away get away from home awhile to restore your energies including others in your life will bring you great happiness[/code]
+the world is always ready to receive talent with open arms the richest person is the one who gives the most away get away from home awhile to restore your energies including others in your life will bring you great happiness```

 >(3 of 3)